 Card Verification Value

-Card Verification Value (CVV), also called a CVV number, is the 3-digit number printed on debit and credit cards.
+Card Verification Value, also called a CVV number, is the 3-digit number printed on debit and credit cards.
 Online shoppers are typically required to enter their CVV number at the checkout to prove they physically have the card.

-When a buyer enters the CVV number, it’s the card issuer’s job to verify it.
-The merchant will receive a CVV response code indicating whether there’s a match or not.
+When a buyer enters the CVV number, the card issuer must verify it.
+The merchant will receive a CVV response code indicating whether there’s a match.

 ✅ It’s quick and easy for shoppers to enter their CVV number, minimizing payment friction.